 “But of course you can meet them sir, they are like normal men, only much kinder”, replied the inn-keeper with a smile.
 “Why are you guys so happy always?
-As if you are living on an unending treasure of money!”.
+As if you are living on an unending treasure of money!”, asked a tourist.
 “Whispoka’s people got the gift of contentment from the Soul whisperers!”, the inn-keeper smiled.
 “When you go to a Soul whisperer, you will be asked to look in ‘the mirror’.
 After this they decide if they should whisper into your core or not.
 They say that if the mirror does not qualify, then it does not work.
 For the people of Whispoka, it has been a tradition for men and women who come of age to visit the soul whisperers and the mirror always qualified us”.
 “Stop this gibberish, can you take us to them?”, said the second tourist.
 “Right sir, tomorrow morning.
-But let me warn you, not everyone finds them interesting!”, said the inn-keeper and picked up the tray.
-“Oh by the way sir, many people from other countries went to them asking them to teach the art, but only a handful managed to learn it!”, he said and walked away.
+But let me warn you, not everyone finds them interesting!”, said the inn-keeper as he picked up the tray and turned to leave.
+“Oh by the way sir, many people from other countries went to them to learn the art, but only a handful managed to learn it!”, he said and walked away.

 Alek, the inn-keeper took the tourists the next day to a humble looking place just outside the town of Whispoka.
 In a stark contrast to the town, this place was sparsely populated and as they got closer in the horse-drawn carriage, the visitors saw that the dwelling was almost lonely with no other house in eye sight.
 Thick trees and shrubs surrounded the house completely, in what appeared to be a small valley.
 As they neared the house, they could see some royal guards waiting outside in the portico.
 “Kings and men in power also visit these wise men for counsel from time to time”, explained Alek and the visitors suddenly realized that they have not come to meet some charlatans.